favelanky/j4lanky/README.md

 7. The results will be in the used directory sorted by `judgments.txt` file.
 8. Commit and push changes to your judging repo.

+## Why I made this?

+I wanted to make the judging process more comfortable and faster.
+I use a browser and a text editor to write suggestions.
+Now I do not need manually drag and drop files between folders.

 ## How to write suggestions?

 ### Example